lorenzofresia124/Saas-Financial-Model-For-CBS/README.md

 ## Tools Used

 - Microsoft Excel
-- Financial modeling techniques
+- Financial modelling
+- Scenario analysis
-- Sensitivity analysis
+- Sensitivity testing
 - Business analytics logic

 ---

+## Purpose of the Project

-This project reflects a data-driven approach to understanding the financial sustainability and scalability of digital subscription businesses.
+This project was developed as a personal analytical exercise to explore how financial modelling can be used to understand the sustainability and growth dynamics of digital subscription businesses.

+It reflects a data-driven approach to analysing unit economics and strategic decision-making in SaaS companies.